geopanag/awesome-influence-maximization-papers/readme.md

 A list of influence maximization and influence learning papers, organized based on the type of data they rely on, their exact target and their constraints:

-- Static Network
+- Static network
-- Time Constraint
+- Time constraint
-- Location Constraint
+- Location constraint
-- Topic Constraint
+- Topic constraint
 - Competitive
-- Dynamic Network
+- Dynamic network
-- Diffusion Cascades
+- Diffusion cascades
 - Online
 - Adaptive
-- Influence Learning
+- Influence learning
 - Surveys
 <!--- - Datasets -->

-## Static Network
+## Static network

 - **Mining the network value of customers**
   - Domingos, Pedro and Richardson, Matt